-The Combining Clinical and Research Careers in Neuroscience Symposium is held in the spring of each year in Washington, DC.
+The Combining Clinical and Research Careers in Neuroscience Symposium is held each year in Washington, DC.
 The next scheduled course is June 27-28, 2014 at the JW Marriott in Washington, DC.
 The Association of University Professors of Neurology (AUPN) is pleased to announce that we have been awarded a five year grant by the National Institute of Neurological Disorders and Stroke (NINDS) for this course.

 Students with at least one full year of neuroscience research training during medical school are encouraged to apply.
 Many, but not all, of these will be MD/PhD students.
 We wish to target students who have neuroscience research training and have completed some clinical training i.e., future clinician-scientists, to apply to attend this meeting.
 This group will be thinking seriously about residency.
 An outstanding group of academic neurologists will discuss strategies for combining research and clinical activities from personal perspectives.
 Representatives from NINDS will present the many options that exist for continued research training, career development, research support, and repayment of academic debt.
 Most importantly, the students have ample time to interact with the faculty in small group discussions that supplement the formal presentations.
 Students are provided hotel and travel.

 The goals of the symposium are to:

 1) encourage medical students with neuroscience research training to pursue clinical training (with special emphasis on neurology) and choose clinician-scientist careers;